CamruthaV/All-Full-Stack-Codes/Calculator/README.md

+# Simple Calculator
-Simple Calculator using HTML, CSS and JavaScript
+Using HTML, CSS and JavaScript